-The SC Chairman is Professor Lim Seh Chun.
-The key terms of reference of the SC include the following:
+The key terms of reference of the SSQC include the following:

-- Review and monitor the implementation of the Group's sustainability strategy, including materiality assessment, review of compliance with policies, and alignment of sustainable development policies with laws and regulations; - (ii) Review and monitor Management's commitment and appropriate allocation of resources to achieving the desired outcomes of the Group's sustainability strategy; - (iii) Establish sustainability policies and practices, set and assess ESG targets, and measure the performance against targets; - (iv) Ensure the Group's sustainability policies, strategies and priorities are integrated into the Group's strategic plans and business goals, and are adequate for managing its ESG risks and opportunities;
+- Review and monitor the implementation of the Group's sustainability strategy, including materiality assessment, review of compliance with policies, and alignment of sustainable development policies with laws and regulations; - (ii) Review and monitor Management's commitment and appropriate allocation of resources to achieving the desired outcomes of the Group's sustainability strategy; - (iii) Establish sustainability policies and practices, set and assess ESG targets, and measure the performance against targets; - (iv) Ensure the Group's sustainability policies, strategies and priorities are integrated into the Group's strategic plans and business goals, and are adequate for managing its ESG risks and opportunities; - (v) Monitor and consider emerging key ESG trends and issues that may have strategic, business and reputational implications for the Group, and receive periodic reports from the Management or external parties on the same, and make recommendations to the Board as necessary; - (vi) Review and endorse the Group's policies, practices and strategies regarding safety and health of its employees, contractors, customers and others affected by its activities, with the objective of improving its performance in relation to safety and health and to ensure compliance with related laws and regulations; - (vii) Ensure that goals and targets in relation to workplace safety and health are considered, reviewed, communicated and achieved;

-- (v) Monitor and consider emerging key ESG trends and issues that may have strategic, business and reputational implications for the Group, and receive periodic reports from the Management or external parties on the same, and make recommendations to the Board as necessary; - (vi) Review and endorse the Group's policies, practices and strategies regarding safety and health of its employees, contractors, customers and others affected by its activities, with the objective of improving its performance in relation to safety and health and to ensure compliance with related laws and regulations; - (vii) Ensure that goals and targets in relation to workplace safety and health are considered, reviewed, communicated and achieved: - (viii) Receive reports on the Group's performance in respect of workplace safety and health, and to provide oversight, leadership and guidance in respect thereof; and - (ix) Keep the ARC updated on the identified risks controls and risk mitigating procedures, and coordinate with the ARC in respect of workplace safety and health risk management matters to be submitted to the Board.
+- (viii) Receive reports on the Group's performance in respect of workplace safety and health, and to provide oversight, leadership and guidance in respect thereof; - (ix) Keep the ARC updated on the identified risks controls and risk mitigating procedures, and coordinate with the ARC in respect of workplace safety and health risk management matters to be submitted to the Board; - (x) Review the service quality standards of the Company, and customers' feedback on the service quality standards and customer experience; and - (xi) Provide strategic directions and review initiatives on enhancement in service quality standards and customer experience.

-The SC oversees the workplace safety and health policy, the details of which are described in page 73.
+The SSQC oversees the workplace safety and health policy, the details of which are described in page 70.